meduzen/blog/vitepress/articles/vitepress-cleanurls-on-nginx-environment.md

 ```

 ::: warning {id=warning-http-redirect}
-Note that the `permanent` keyword do a [301](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/301) redirect, which is permanent and might be cached during a very long time by browsers and search engines.
+Note that the `permanent` keyword does a [301](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/301) redirect, which is permanent and might be cached during a very long time by browsers and search engines.
 If you are not sure about this rewriting rule, consider the `redirect` keyword to get a [302](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/302) (temporary) redirect instead of a 301.
 :::

 ### Step 4: redirect `/slug.html` to `/slug`